Alix, Duchess of Brittany

-Alix of Thouars (1200 – 21 October 1221) (in Breton Alis) ruled as Duchess of Brittany from 1203 until her death.
+Alix (also Alis, Alice, and of Thouars; 1200 – 21 October 1221) was Duchess of Brittany from 1203 until her death.
 She was also Countess of Richmond in the peerage of England.

 Life

 Alix was born in 1200.
-She was the daughter of Constance, Duchess of Brittany and Guy of Thouars.
+She was the daughter of Constance, Duchess of Brittany, and her co-ruler and third husband, Guy of Thouars.
 According to several French historians, Constance died after giving birth to Alix's sisters Catherine and Margaret.
-Alix's older half-brother was Arthur I, Duke of Brittany and her half-sisters were Eleanor, Fair Maid of Brittany and Matilda of Brittany, the children of Constance and Geoffrey Plantagenet.
+Alix's older half-brother was Arthur I, Duke of Brittany, and her half-sisters were Eleanor and Matilda of Brittany, the children of Constance by Geoffrey of England.
 Upon the death of Richard I of England, a power struggle commenced between her half-brother Arthur and John, King of England.
 At the Battle of Mirebeau in 1202, Arthur and Eleanor were captured.
 Arthur was imprisoned at the Château de Falaise and in 1203 disappeared.
 Eleanor was imprisoned at Corfe Castle.